pablop442/FETCH-todo-list/README.md

 - For this exercise we use React to make a todo list.
 - This is a simple todo list that lets you add and delete your tasks.
+- We integreted the BreatheCode API that loads a default todo list and updates it each time you add/delete a todo.
 - It is an exercise made for academic purposes as a part of 4Geeks Academy coding bootcamp.
 - Feel free to contribute.